Bureau of Immigration (Philippines): History

 In 1948, the Bureau was reverted to the jurisdiction of the Department of Justice where it has remained up to the present time.

 On September 21, 1972, then President Ferdinand E. Marcos proclaimed martial law, ordered and decreed the adoption and implementation of the Integrated Reorganization Plan.

 Hence, the Commission on Reorganization issued Letter of Implementation No. 20, dated December 31, 1972 which embodies the plan, including among other things, the change of name of the office from the Bureau of Immigration to Commission on Immigration and Deportation.
 This became a collegian body and performing both administrative and quasi-judicial functions.
 It is composed of the commissioner and his two associate commissioners.
 Letter of Implementation No. 20 also abolished the Deportation Board and transferred its functions to the Board of Commissioners who gave them power to undertake deportation cases.

 The bureau was given the sole authority to enforce and administer immigration and foreign nationals registration laws including the admission, registration, exclusion and deportation and repatriation of foreign nationals.
 It also supervises the immigration from the Philippines of foreign nationals.

 On July 25, 1987, President Corazon C. Aquino signed Executive order No. 292, also known as the Administrative Code of 1987.
 Said order renamed the office as the "Bureau of Immigration".
 However, it continues to perform all the powers and functions it had while still a commission, and its head of office still remains to be called "Commissioner" as provided under the DOJ.

+In January 2024, the Bureau of Immigration launched the #ShieldKids campaign that seeks interagency cooperation to prevent sex offenders from endangering children.
+Among its accomplishments was the arrest of American fugitive Tom Talmadge in General Mariano Alvarez, Cavite on April 23, 2026, with Talmadge being the identified perpetrator in the abduction and rape of a child in Tampa, Florida within the United States in November 1989.